VegaDeftwing/opinionatedeng/opinionatedengrendered.md

 plt.show()
 ```

-So you can just copy and paste all of this into atom, then use ctr+s to save it, and let's save it in the Documents folder as test.py - the .py extension is for python files.
+So you can just copy and paste all of this into VSCode, then use ctrl+s to save it, and let's save it in the Documents folder as test.py - the .py extension is for python files.

 Before we talk about our code, let's see it run!